Some questions don’t have a straight answer. This question is one of them.

-There is no one size fits all answer to this question of what affect will opening a new credit card have on your credit score.
-But here in this post I will go though the different points to consider so you can try to figure out, before opening a credit card, how much of an affect it will have on your credit score.
+There is no one size fits all answer to this question of what effect opening a new credit card will have on your credit score.
+But here in this post, I will go through the different points involved in opening a credit card so that you know what to consider regarding how much of an effect a new credit card will have on your credit score.

-FICO and Vantage Score will slightly lower your credit score after you make a credit inquiry.
-It will basically go back up after about one to two months.
+FICO and VantageScore will slightly lower your credit score after you make a credit inquiry.
+It will pretty much go back up after about one to two months.
 But too many credit inquiries may affect your score more.
-It is not recommended to have more than 5 credit inquiries in a 6 month period.
+It is not recommended to have more than 2-3 credit inquiries in a 6 month period.

-Average Age of Credit
+Average Age Of Credit

 Before opening a new credit card account consider the following: